AlchemistSimulator/alchemistsimulator.github.io/pages/tutorial/simulations.md

 ### The Alchemist YAML

 Alchemist expects a YAML map as input.
 In the following, we'll discuss which keys it expects.
-Of course, the user is free to use all the YAML features (e.g. anchors) to organize the code and reduce duplication.
+Of course, users are free to use all the YAML features (e.g. anchors) to organize their code and reduce duplication.

 #### Class loading with the Alchemist YAML